 While it’s possible to detect VPN traffic and many websites, such as Netflix, detect and block VPNs, there are ways to make the VPN connection more resilient to blocking by switching protocols and ports or by using obfuscating proxies.

-Some VPN providers, though not all, offer some of these options to their users.
+Some VPN service providers, though not all, offer some of these options to their users.

 A VPN also replaces your ISP-provided IP address with the IP address of the VPN server to which you’re connected.